-Most projects in the Cottingham lab have tackled ecological research questions, typically in freshwater lakes and ponds.
+Over the years, most of Kathy’s projects have tackled ecological research questions, often in freshwater ecosystems.
 For a sampling of past papers, click here for a Google Scholar search for papers Kathy has co-authored.

 Our current ecological projects include:

 - The “Gloeo” Project: Gloeotrichia echinulata, the beautiful colonial cyanobacterium shown below, is increasingly reported from low-nutrient lakes across Northern New England and adjoining regions in Canada.
 In collaboration with Cayelan Carey at Virginia Tech, Kathie Weathers at the Cary Institute, Holly Ewing and Meredith Greer at Bates College, Denise Bruesewitz at Colby College, and Dave Richardson at SUNY – New Paltz, we are working to understand the causes and consequences of these recent increases for lake plankton communities and ecosystem functioning (including phosphorus, nitrogen, and carbon cycling); reconstruct past abundances using paleoecological records; and generalize from what we are learning from our long-term studies of this species to the general problem of cyanobacterial response to global climate change.

 Ongoing field observations in Lake Sunapee, NH, are a key component of this project – keeping Kathy in the field at least once a week since 2007 and generating endless stories (and photos!).
 To date, we have combined statistical analyses of these long-term data (e.g., Carey et al. 2014) with short-term field experiments and difference and differential equations models (e.g., Greer et al. 2013); next steps include Bayesian forecasting of our weekly records in projects led by Jennie Brentrup and Mary Lofton at VT.
 This project also inspired Andy Vacca’s current project on the use of the term “harmful algal bloom” in the media.